 English is a mixture of (Old) French, Latin, Greek and Anglo-Saxon.
 Many words still retain some remnants of their original pronunciation, which makes it hard (for learners of English) to guess the correct pronunciation just by looking at their spelling.
-In this article, we shall explore a few such words.
+In this article, we shall explore the most common words of this kind.

 beige /beɪʒ/ – the name of this colour is of French origin and inherits its French pronunciation.

 heir /ɛə/ (UK), /ɛr/ (US) – a person who inherits something from someone else.
 It comes from Old French and so the “h” remains silent; it sounds exactly the same as “air” and “ere” (meaning “before long”).